 Overall, tumors that demonstrate only lepidic growth tend to be indolent, with high 5-year survival.
 However, solid, invasive components are frequently present and despite radical treatment, recurrence rates are high.
 Mucinous subtypes have worse prognosis 4, probably due to aerogenous spread that forms infiltrating, multifocal, or satellite tumors 11.

 History and etymology

 The entity formerly known as bronchoalveolar carcinoma was first described by Malassez in 1876, as a bilateral, multinodular form of malignant lung tumor 11,12.

 The shifting terminology of non-invasive adenocarcinoma reflects both an increased utilization of immunohistochemical testing, as well as advances in personalized cancer treatment.
-Beginning with the 1999 World Health Organization guidelines, there has been attempt to isolate purely non-invasive and minimally-invasive adenocarcinoma from more advanced adenocarcinoma, due to uniquely favorable prognosis in the former 14.
+Beginning with the 1999 World Health Organization guidelines, there has been an attempt to isolate purely non-invasive and minimally-invasive adenocarcinoma from more advanced adenocarcinoma, due to uniquely favourable prognosis in the former 14.
 Prior to the 2011 IASLC/ATS/ERS update, various forms of invasive disease remained lumped into the BAC category.
 Thus, scrapping the BAC classification was intended to further remove ambiguity.